-Prospectus for the employees of Hewlett-Packard Company and certain of its subsidiaries in the European Economic Area ("EEA")
+Prospectus for the employees of HP Inc. and certain of its subsidiaries in the European Economic Area ("EEA")

 This document comprises a prospectus prepared in accordance with the Directive 2003/71/EC of the European Parliament, as amended by Directive 2010/73/EU.
 This prospectus will be made available on the website of the Luxembourg Stock Exchange (www.bourse.lu).
-In addition, this prospectus and the summary translations will be posted on the ESPP section of Hewlett-Packard Company's intranet, and free copies will be available to employees at Hewlett-Packard Gesellschaft mbH, Wienerbergstraße 4, 1120 Vienna and upon request by contacting the Assistant Secretary of Hewlett-Packard Company at Hewlett-Packard Company, 3000 Hanover Street m/s 1050, Palo Alto, CA, 94304, USA.
+In addition, this prospectus and the summary translations will be posted on the ESPP section of HP.
+Inc.'s intranet, and free copies will be available to employees at HP Gesellschaft mbH, Wienerbergstraße 41, 1120 Vienna and upon request by contacting the Assistant Secretary of HP Inc. at HP Inc., 1501 Page Mill Road, Palo Alto, CA, 94304, USA.
 Telephone: +1 650 857 1501.

-Prospectus dated April 23, 2015
+Prospectus dated April 20, 2016